mugamal/cd0428-landing-page/README.md

 # Landing Page Project

+## Project Description

+The project implements a dynamic landing page using JS.
+The starter code forked from Udacity included the HTML and CSS for the static version of the landing page.
+The dynamic functionalities in `js/app.js` indluded:
+1. Dynamic creation of navigation bar.
+2. Smooth transition between anchors and target sections.
+3. Highlighting the current active section.

+## Usage

+This small project can be used as a tutorial to learn the functionalities mentioned in the description.

-## Instructions
+## Dependencies

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+1. `index.html` is the main html file.
+2. styles are found in `cc/styles.css`
+3. dynamic behavior is found in `js/app.js`.